Homelessness in Rockford

 Community

 It’s important to remember the major role we play as a community here in Rockford.
 The participation of local citizens has an enormous impact on finding necessary solutions.
-It is the community who is ensuring our homeless population is seen, heard, and on a path to finding stable housing.
-At Shelter Care we work alongside the community to provide shelter, awaken hope, and honor dignity in every person.
+It is the community that is ensuring our homeless population is seen, heard, and on a path to finding stable housing.
+At Shelter Care, we work alongside the community to provide shelter, awaken hope, and honor dignity in every person.